AdobeDocs/workfront-learn.pt-BR/help/workfront-dam/workfront-dam-user-contributor/contributor-getting-started.md

 ---
-title: Entenda os perfis dos usuários e a navegação no [!UICONTROL DAM do Workfront]
+title: Entenda a experiência de colaborador do [!UICONTROL DAM do Workfront]
 description: Aprenda a diferença entre os três perfis de usuário do [!UICONTROL DAM do Workfront] e como navegar no [!UICONTROL DAM do Workfront].
 activity: use
 feature: Digital Content and Documents